muzammilz7/React-PasswordGenerator/README.md

 # React Password Generator

-## A fully functional program which creates secure passwords with ease.
+## A fully functional program that creates secure passwords with ease.

 Crafted as an interactive web app, this password generator is created using React, combined with HTML and CSS, providing an excellent user experience.